Ermilin/Ermilin/README.md

+# 👨🏽‍💻🏥
-Developer and IT technician in the Health IT field.
+Developer and IT technician in the field of Health IT.

 <!--
 **Ermilin/Ermilin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.